-DHASCO and ARASCO have been added to infant formula products in Australia and New Zealand for about the last three years.
-They are currently added to about 17% of formulae intended for term infants up to 6 months of age, and about 87% of pre-term formulae.
-The extracted oils are being added to infant formula up to a maximum level of 1.25 % each of formula fat, which corresponds to a maximum level of 0.5% each of ARA and DHA.
-This level of supplementation would equate to a maximum intake of about 70 - 85 mg each of DHASCO and ARASCO/kg bw/day.
+DHASCO and ARASCO have been added to infant formula products in Australia and New Zealand since about 1998.
+In 2001, they were being added to about 17% of formulae intended for term infants up to 6 months of age, and about 87% of pre-term formulae1.
+The extracted oils are typically added to infant formula up to a maximum level of 1.25 % each of formula fat, which corresponds to a maximum level of 0.5% each of ARA and DHA.
+This level of supplementation equates to a maximum intake of about 70 - 85 mg each of DHASCO and ARASCO/kg bw/day.